 - 1. Instructor conferences with student, gives feedback and suggests remediation. - 2.
-Instructor completes Professional Behavior Checklist and submits it to Academic affairs where it will be maintained in the student's file.
+Instructor completes Professional Behavior Checklist and submits it to Academic affairs where it will be maintained.
 It will list concerns and remediation suggested.

 With TWO referrals, the Director of Clinical Training and Director of Academic Affairs will meet with the student, give feedback and suggest remediation.
 The meeting will be documented and the student will be followed in one month for follow-up on their progress by the Director of Clinical Training/Director of Academic Affairs